 Roasting vegetables on a large rimmed baking sheet is better as the rim prevents vegetables from sliding off the edge.

 These herb-roasted vegetables stay good for 2-3 days if stored properly in the fridge.
 Reheat in the oven for 5-8 minutes or until the vegetables are piping hot and crisp.

-Leftover vegetables make a great stuffing in vegetable wraps.
+Leftover vegetables make great stuffing in vegetable wraps.

 Mash and use them up to make vegetable patties or in my chickpea veggie patties.

-Roasted vegetables can be used up to make mini vegetable frittata.
+Roasted vegetables can be used up to make a mini vegetable frittata.

 Garlic Herb Roasted Root Vegetables